MicroStrategy boosts bitcoin hoard to more than 105K tokens

 MicroStrategy Inc. said Monday that it owns more than 105,000 bitcoins after spending $489 million on 13,005 additional tokens.

 Shares of the Tysons Corner, Virginia-based business intelligence provider fell as much as 9.88% before slightly paring their losses.
-This is bitcoin plunged by up to 11% to $31,830 a coin after China renewed its crackdown on mining of the digital currency.
+This as bitcoin plunged by up to 11% to $31,830 a coin after China renewed its crackdown on mining of the digital currency.

 MicroStrategy’s 105,085 bitcoins cost a total of $2.74 billion, or an average of $26,080 per token.
 The stash was worth $3.46 billion with bitcoin trading at $32,900 a coin.